u-blox/mongoose-os-sockets/README.md

 ...where `blah` is replaced by your platform name (I used an ESP32 WROOM32 board, hence `blah` was `esp32` for me).
 If you have Docker installed and want to build locally, add `--local` to the command-line.

-If you are building in the cloud, the build make take a minute or two to complete the first time.
+If you are building in the cloud, the build may take a minute or two to complete the first time.
 You should see output something like this:

 ```
 Connecting to https://mongoose.cloud, user test